xchellx/TXTRFileType/README.md

 With the `Control Panel` method, you just click `New` then fill in `Variable name:` and `Variable value:` and press OK.

 After adding the environment variables, restart Visual Studio if you had it open when doing this.

-For `PDNINSTALLDIR` should be where you have paint.net installed, whether that be the path to the installed version, portable version, or store version.

-For `PDNENABLEPBE` should be `"true"` if you wish to debug, otherwise keep it `"false"`.

-For `PDNPLUGINTYPE` should be `"FileType"` as this is a FileType plugin.
+If the variables still do not resolve, force close `explorer.exe` and restart it.
+If still not working, restart your PC.

 ## License
 ```